tc39/proposal-function-implementation-hiding/README.md

 All that said, at least in some architectures (including V8 and SpiderMonkey), it is not a simple memory win to start censoring `f.toString()`.
 These engines perform lazy compilation, which requires at least keeping the source text around until the relevant functions have been lazily compiled; it cannot be immediately dropped from memory after parsing.
 Regardless, we hope that by advancing this proposal we can put the groundwork in place to allow these optimizations to bubble up in priority.

-## Toward a solution
+## The solution

-We'd like to provide a way to "censor" the output of `Function.prototype.toString()`, allowing both of these issues to be addressed.
+The solution is to provide a way to "censor" the output of `Function.prototype.toString()`.
+In the January 2018 TC39 meeting, it was determined that the solution would involve two separate mechanisms:

-There are a few major questions that come up in designing such a solution:

-* What is the scope of the censorship?
-Some candidates include realm, source file, and individual function.
-* What is the mechanism for censoring?
-Some candidates include an external-to-JavaScript flag, a source-text-level parsing-time annotation, or a dynamic switch on the function object itself.
-* What is the censored output?
-Probably this should be something simple like `function $functionName() { [native code] }`; this allows cloaked polyfills.
-We could also contemplate, however, using some new sigil like `[censored code]`.

-In practice, we expect people mostly want the scope of the censorship to be per source file, or at least per large block of code.
-That is, we expect entire libraries to be written with censored `f.toString()`.
-However, given the still-common practices of bundling and concatenation, we may need something more granular so that people can mix together uncensored and censored code in a single source file, for cases where programs depend on at least some functions having uncensored `f.toString()` output.

-Another important constraint is that you must not be able to "uncensor" a function after censoring it.
-Doing so would require implementations to hold the source text around anyway, negating the memory usage benefits of censorship.

-Finally, we want it to be relatively easy to censor third-party libraries that you use in your JavaScript application.
-If you are using a library which can work fine with or without censorship, but the library author has for whatever reason not decided to censor its contents, it's nice to be able to reclaim the extra memory of that library's source text.

-Below are a few proposals.

-## Proposals

-### A new pragma
+* One that applied out of band, especially suited for applications that want to control their memory usage.
+* One that is applied in-band with the source text, especially suited for libraries that want to gain encapsulation.

+The out-of-band censorship solution would be implemented by the host environment, using the [HostHasSourceTextAvailable](https://tc39.github.io/Function-prototype-toString-revision/#proposal-sec-hosthassourcetextavailable) hook.
+See [previous revisions of this document](https://github.com/domenic/proposal-function-prototype-tostring-censorship/blob/134802869ce99933973e9b8c19d7fd99a92a352f/README.md#an-external-to-javascript-switch) for more information on that; we do not consider it further here.

-A new pragma would be introduced, perhaps `"use no Function.prototype.toString"`.
+This proposal is for the in-band switch.
+It would be a new pragma, tentatively `"use no Function.prototype.toString"`.
 Like `"use strict"`, it could be placed at either the source file level or the per-function level.

 Similar to the strict pragma, this new pragma would apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets censored.
 For example: